Invizabel/JELLY/README.md

-Jelly is a fast paced pong game!
+Jelly Blasters is a fast paced maze game!